ARG-NCTU/DoorGym/README.md

     source train_push.sh
   ```

-The trained weights will store trained_model folder and log file will store logs folder, you can use tensorboard to see train curve.
+The trained weights will store trained_models folder and log file will store logs folder, you can use tensorboard to see train curve.

 If you want to train baseline (DoorGym) or 6 joints environment, you need to edit training script.